-Try replacing einstein and shannon with edge representations, e.g. using EdgeDetect[].
-What if you computed the spectra of each image and used these as inputs to your outer product learning rule?
+- 9. Try replacing einstein and shannon with a sparser representation, e.g. in terms of edges, using EdgeDetect[]. - ► 10.
+What if you computed the spectra, with respect to some orthonormal basis, of each image and used these as inputs to your outer product learning rule?